Senior Leadership Team

 Peter Roberts - Head

-"It is both very exciting and a great honour to become the Head of Ampleforth College.
-The College goes into 2023 with confidence, consolidating the excellent achievements of the past year.
-This approach is a team one, based upon the generous sharing of individual gifts by all pupils, staff and parents: our strength comes from the whole Ampleforth community, working together and appreciating and encouraging everyone’s contribution."
+"It is both very exciting and a great honour to be the Head of Ampleforth College.
+The College goes into the future with confidence.
+Our approach is a team one, based upon the generous sharing of individual gifts by all pupils, staff and parents: our strength comes from the whole Ampleforth community, working together and appreciating and encouraging everyone’s contribution."

 Peter is one of the UK’s most successful and experienced independent school heads, with an outstanding record at King's Canterbury from 2011 to 2022 and at Bradfield from 2003 to 2011.
 Before these headships, he was at Winchester for seventeen years, where his roles included Head of History and Housemaster of the Winchester Scholars.